T2 Corporation – Income Tax Guide – Before you start

 - mail a notice of assessment.

 As soon as you view or receive the notice of assessment, compare it to your copy of the corporation's return.
 Contact us if you need us to clarify or explain any part of the assessment.
+You can call the telephone number provided in the CRA’s correspondence.
+If you do not have contact information, go to Contact information.

 You can ask an account-related question online and we will provide an answer online.
 You can also view answers to common enquiries online.